Is Protein Draining Your Energy?

 2. Hemp Seeds

-Ditch those gross whey and casein protein powders and grab a hemp smoothie instead.
-These tiny Superfood seeds are one of the most nutritionally complete foods in the world, giving you a healthy dose of 9 essential amino acids.
-Sprinkle them on soups, salads, smoothie bowls, your bed… Like, literally just coat your life in hemp seeds.
+Ditch those gross whey and casein protein powders and grab a Cacao Hemp Smoothie instead.
+These tiny Superfood seeds are one of the most nutritionally complete foods in the world, providing all of the essential amino acids your body needs to get from food.
+Sprinkle them on soups, salads, smoothie bowls, your bed… Like, literally just coat your entire life in hemp seeds.

 3. Raw Nuts

-Protein, fiber, and good-for-you fats that actually promote weight loss!
-Nuts are excellent for increasing your brain power and they provide long-lasting energy.
-The most protein-rich, nutrient-dense nuts include almonds, cashews, brazil nuts, pine nuts, and hazelnuts.
+Protein, fiber, and good-for-you fats that actually promote healthy weight loss!
+Nuts are excellent for increasing your brainpower and providing long-lasting energy.
+The most protein-rich, nutrient-dense nuts include almonds, cashews (like in our Vanilla Cashew Protein Smoothie), brazil nuts, pine nuts, and hazelnuts.

 4. Chickpeas & Tahini